 Hello everybody, as usual, on the last day of the year I like to post about the year and tally up how many figures I painted.

-I'll start by saying that this was kind of a strange one, after 9 years spent in Canada, I decided to move back to Italy, mostly yo help my aging parents.
+I'll start by saying that this was kind of a strange one, after 9 years spent in Canada, I decided to move back to Italy, mostly to help my aging parents.

 This meant a move across the Atlantic, an experience I would not wish to anyone.